sendgrid/sendgrid-python/README.rst

 `Global Stats`_
 ~~~~~~~~~~~~~~~~~~~~~~~

-Global Stats provide all of your user’s email statistics for a given date range.
+Global Stats provide all of your user's email statistics for a given date range.

 .. code:: python
     start_date = '2015-10-01' # required